MY SAVANT EXPERIENCE

 desire to stay and eat healthy.
 More conscious about it.

 strong realization (because of MS complications) that “what goes in, must come out.”
 The change is a lifelong one.
-No desire to ever go back.
+No desire to ever go back but still, life is filled with ups and downs.

 "Meet the Veteran Artist" - my interview with the Director of the Virginia War Memorial